 - Also cut twigs and dead branches, and older stems, too.

-Here is our video advice on rose bush shrub pruning tips:
+Our video advice on rose bush shrub pruning tips

 Don’t stop at only light pruning: drastic pruning tends to make your rose tree more vigorous.